haganjam/BEF_quant_scale/README.md

 ### 03_data_analysis

-The scripts in this folder are used calculate Isbell et al.'s (2018) biodiversity effects on the benthic community data from the Tjarno archipelago and perform any other analysis reported in the manuscript.
+The scripts in this folder are used calculate Isbell et al.'s (2018) biodiversity effects on the benthic community data from the Tjarno archipelago (case study 2) and perform any other analysis reported in the manuscript.

 The first script is used to test whether our temporal replicates had similar community structure using cover values from panels photographed at the same time point.
 The script exports Appendix 2: Figure S6.